zhang-hua/cortana-intelligence-interactive-voice-response-bot/Technical Deployment Guide/README.md

 There are two approaches to using entities with search: `filtering` and `boosting`.
 By applying a filter, you eliminate results that do not match the entity metadata.
 By applying a boost, you surface matching entities to the top of the result set, but you also return non-matches, albeit with a lower score.

 ### Entity Filters
-Use a `filter` when the entity represents a broad or unambiguous category or if the utterance is comprised *soley* of entities.
+Use a `filter` when the entity represents a broad or unambiguous category or if the utterance is comprised *solely* of entities.
 E.g.:
 ```
 "bicycle"     // "bicycle is a category entity
 "clothing"    // "clothing" is a category entity